cstrahan/nix-packer/README.md

   to 2000).
 * `graphical` - Set this to true to get a graphical desktop

-There are also a couple variables that only effect the build:
+There are also a couple variables that only affect the build:

 * `memmory_size` - The amount of RAM in megabytes (defaults to 1024).
 * `cpus` - The number of CPUs (defaults to 1).